 Bombay and Gulzar

-Gulzar for some uncanny reason linked me to the city of Bombay.
-As an ardent fanboy, I did know about his Pali Hill residence ‘Boskyana’.
-Even as I spotted him at a literary festival – where I remember fanboying like never before (and never after) – I could sense a certain Bombay-ness in him.
-Not particularly in his writing, not in that poised demeanour but in his very sense of being.
-A composed, all-white-clad man in a stormy, zany city of dreams.
+For some uncanny reason, I’ve always linked Gulzar to the city of Bombay.
+As an ardent fanboy, I knew about his Pali Hill residence, Boskyana.
+When I once spotted him at a literary festival, I fanboyed like never before.
+Even at that crowded venue, I sensed a distinct Bombay-ness in him.
+It was not so much about his writing.
+It was the crazy idea of a composed, all-white-clad man in a busy, muddy, zany city of dreams.

-All said and done, it was an experience that is deeply etched in my mind, thanks to which I discovered a brand new way to celebrate a 30-year-old melancholic ballad by Gulzar…
+That said, it was an experience that is deeply etched in my mind, thanks to which I discovered a brand new way to celebrate a three-decade-old sad song.

-Like paycheques these days, the last few days of every month were spent waiting for Filmfare to arrive at the nearest book store.
-As soon as I picked it from the bearded, grumpy shopkeeper, I would rush to the nearby bus bunk or the local church bench to read my favourite column by Gulzar.
-Something that played out like a breezy nostalgia trip to technicolor era, the man spoke on how Hema Malini could ace singing ‘Ek Hi Khwab’ or how Pancham da didn’t find the word ‘chhabiyan’ poetic enough and quickly ordered for the day’s Times of India so that he would set tunes to the headlines rather.
+Like paycheques these days, the last days of every month were spent waiting for Filmfare to hit the nearest bookshop.
+The moment I picked it up from a bearded, perpetually grumpy shopkeeper, I would rush to a bus stop bench or the steps of the local church to read Gulzar’s column.
+It was always a breezy trip into nostalgia, where he would recall how Hema Malini could effortlessly sing ‘Ek Hi Khwab’, or how Pancham Da (RD Burman) once rejected the word “chhabiyan” as unpoetic.
+He ordered a copy of The Times of India on the spot and warned Gulzar that he would rather set its headlines to music.

 116 chand ki raatein…